manojkumarl24/one-credit-demo-remote/README.md

 Now, in the github verified that the local changes are pushed into the github repo and gone through the commit history.
 MOving on, I have modified this README file and commiting in Github.
 Afterwards, I will check the commit history as remote repo in my local Git bash.

+Again, to demonstarte fetch vs pull , I'm adding this line by which I call git fetch to view the updated commit history in my local without merging it..